ninjaa/pro-bias/README.md

 ## Todos

 [ ] Look into W&B Feedback
-[ ] Get humans to annotate and compare to G Eval
+[x] Get humans to annotate and compare to G Eval
 [x] Change it from USE_OPENAI=1 to USE_SAMBANOVA=1
-[ ] Try to find a more mixed up dataset than what we have now where everything is uncritically amazing ... perhaps create movie ideas from a 8B model?
+[x] Try to find a more mixed up dataset than what we have now where everything is uncritically amazing ... perhaps create movie ideas from a 8B model?
 Or ask the GEval to be very critical & opinionated?
-[ ] make sure to tell the story of how we created the synthetic data
+[ ] make sure to tell the story of how we created the synthetic data [ ] switch eval optimizer to sonnet!!